danielakuinchtner/danielakuinchtner/README.md

 I'm a computer scientist and a MSc student.
 I'm currently working on how to improve runtime of Markov Decision Process (MDP) solvers using Tensor Decomposition. ⚡

-In my repositories you can find assignments of my graduation degree (2015-2018) using several techniques and applications. 😄
+In my repositories you can find assignments of my current work as MSc student (2020-until now) and my graduation degree (2015-2018) using several techniques and applications. 😄

 <!--
 **danielakuinchtner/danielakuinchtner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.